terminallysilly/terminallysilly.github.io/content/homepage/contact.md

 {{<icon class="fa fa-linkedin">}}&nbsp; [LinkedIn](<https://www.linkedin.com/in/derek-edwards-26b59040/>)

+{{<icon class="fa fa-discord">}}&nbsp; [Discord](terminallysilly#3045)

 If you're interested in getting in touch, please reach out!
 My current work schedule may have our first communications landing asynchronously, but I do check my messages daily.

 I can also arrange to meet via video conferencing and chat apps like Zoom, Microsoft Teams, BlueJeans, and Discord.